Who (might have) met whom - whole list

 - 1950 - : Joe Hisaishi

-Mamoru Fujisawa (6/12/1950 - ) is a Japanese composer, musical director, conductor and pianist, known for composing Nausicaä of the Valley of the Wind (Film Score) and The Wind Rises (Film Score). - 1951 - : Frank Wilczek
+Mamoru Fujisawa (6/12/1950 - ) is a Japanese composer, musical director, conductor and pianist, known for composing Castle in the Sky (Film Score) and Brother (Film Score). - 1951 - : Frank Wilczek

 Frank Anthony Wilczek (15/5/1951 - ) is an American theoretical physicist and mathematician, laureate of the Nobel Prize in Physics in 2004, known for asymptotic freedom and quantum chromodynamics. - 1957 - : Hans Zimmer

-Hans Florian Zimmer (12/9/1957 - ) is a German film score composer and music producer, known for composing Interstellar (Film Score) and The Last Samurai (Film Score). - 1959 - : Takaaki Kajita
+Hans Florian Zimmer (12/9/1957 - ) is a German film score composer and music producer, known for composing Crimson Tide (Film Score) and Rain Man (Film Score). - 1959 - : Takaaki Kajita

-Takaaki Kajita (9/3/1959 - ) is a Japanese physicist, recipient of the Nobel Prize in Physics in 2015, known for neutrino experiments and Super-Kamiokande.
+Takaaki Kajita (9/3/1959 - ) is a Japanese physicist, recipient of the Nobel Prize in Physics in 2015, known for Kamiokande and solving the solar neutrino problem.

 1960 - 1969